Click on any of the following links for information:

 Office of Financial Aid and Scholarships

-Texas A&M University-Commerce is dedicated to helping students attain a quality education.
+East Texas A&M University is dedicated to helping students attain a quality education.
 Numerous university scholarships are available to assist students with the costs associated with higher education.
 The general university scholarship application is accessed through the student myLEO portal.
 Some, but not all, of the competitive scholarship programs may act to reduce an out-of-state student's tuition charges from nonresident to Texas resident levels.
 This status is determined by legislative act and is subject to change.
 All students who have been admitted into the University may apply for scholarships.
 There are priority deadlines for aid with limited funding.
 Information on priority deadlines can be found on the Financial Aid and Scholarships website at: www.tamuc.edu/financialaid.

-Freshman Entering Texas A&M-Commerce—Effective with the 2021-2022 year, incoming freshman students who have been admitted to the University, except those admitted through the Program for System Admission (PSA) program*, are considered for institutional freshman scholarships.
+Freshman Entering East Texas A&M University—Effective with the 2021-2022 year, incoming freshman students who have been admitted to the University, except those admitted through the Program for System Admission (PSA) program*, are considered for institutional freshman scholarships.
 Eligibility for a freshman institutional scholarship is based on class ranking and high school GPA.
 The institutional scholarships available to entering freshmen are the Blue and Gold and Presidential Scholarships.
 The review process does not guarantee that a student will receive a scholarship offer since funding is limited.
 For consideration of donor funded scholarships, students are encouraged to complete the General Scholarship Application in the myLEO student portal.
 Additional information is available at the Financial Aid and Scholarships website at: http://www.tamuc.edu/scholarships.

 Transfer Students—Effective with the 2021-2022 year, students who have submitted official college transcripts to the Office of Admissions and have been admitted to the University will be considered for a transfer scholarship if they meet at least the minimum of 45 college-level credit hours or Associate’s Degree and minimum 3.0 GPA requirement.
 The review process does not guarantee that a student will receive a scholarship offer since funding is limited.
 Additional information is available at the Financial Aid and Scholarships website at: www.tamuc.edu/financialaid.